sajedjalil/ChatGPT-Software-Testing-Study/README.md

 ## Dataset Description
 Our dataset contains questions from a well-known software testing book **''Introduction to Software Testing 2nd Edition''** by Ammann and Offutt.
-We use all the text-book questions in Chapters 1 to 5 that have solutions available on the book’s official website.
+We use all the textbook questions in Chapters 1 to 5 that have solutions available on the book’s official website.

 Our dataset contains 31 such questions from these five chapters.
 27 questions out of the 31 are multipart questions and the remaining 4 are independent.
 This tool generates responses from the ChatGPT automatically for these questions.
-All of these questions are run in both shared and separate context.
+All of these questions are run in both shared and separate contexts.
 More information about the contexts can be found below.

 ### dataset/combined.xlsx